 In a previous article, we looked at the key things contractors should consider when choosing a company bank account.
 The main considerations include whether the company is eligible for ‘free banking’ offers, and what standing charges are levied once any free periods have expired.

 There are also a number of measures you can take to reduce your ongoing banking costs, including opting out of paper statements in favour of web-based ones, using more automated payments than manual ones (e.g. cheques), and steering clear of unauthorised borrowing.

 Companies and individuals alike are notoriously reluctant to change their banking providers.
 The perceived ‘hassle’ associated with making the switch is the main reason, although in reality, you should be able to port all your existing payment information between banks to minimise disruption.

 The vast majority of current accounts pay nil or minimal interest currently, for obvious reasons, however, the transaction charges vary wildly between banking providers.
 For example, most accounts charge between 65p and £1 per cheque handled.
 However, some don’t charge at all for this service.

 Until fairly recently, Santander offered free business banking on an ongoing basis, although they introduced a minimum £7.50 per month charge a few years ago as the free option “wasn’t viable”.

 To make up for this, the bank now offers 0.25% interest on current account deposits.
 Start-up businesses can still qualify for up to 18 months’ free banking, as is the case with most high street banks.

 Cater Allen has been a popular choice for contractors for many years.
 Owned by Santander, ironically, the reserve bank account for companies offers free banking for up to 30 transactions per month, but you must maintain a balance of at least £5000 to qualify.
-You can only open this particular account via an intermediary, but all contractor accountants and IFAs will be able to do this on your behalf.
+One downside is that you can only open this particular account via an intermediary, such as an accountant.

 What about business deposit accounts?